Bhupalendra Malla

 Bhupalendra Malla (भुपालेंद्र मल्ल) was a Malla ruler and the eleventh king of Kantipur.
 He succeeded his father Parthibendra Malla in 1687 as the King of Kantipur.

 Reign

-Bhupalendra Malla was just eight years old when he ascended the throne.
+Bhupalendra was just eight years old when he ascended the throne.
 His mother Riddhilakshmi acted as the regent.
-A minister named Lakshminarayan rose to the power of Chief Minister and supreme authority in the realm and even inscribed his name on the coins issued by Bhupalendra Malla.
+A minister named Lakshminarayan became the Chief Minister and supreme authority in the realm and even inscribed his name on the coins issued by Bhupalendra Malla.
 Lakshminarayan assassinated Chikuti, a prominent minister during the reign of Parthibendra Malla, and other significant nobles.
 Lakshminarayan was assassinated in 1690 following a rumor of illicit relationship with the regent, Riddhilkakshmi.

-Bhupalendra Malla's relationship with his mother gradually worsened and he soon started undertaking the administration.
+Bhupalendra's relationship with his mother gradually worsened and he soon started undertaking the administration.
 He was fond of military activity but never had any significant battles with the neighboring kingdoms.

-He died in 1700 at the age of 21 during his pilgrimage in Ayodhya and was succeeded by his son Bhaskara Malla..
+He died in 1700 at the age of 21 during his pilgrimage in Ayodhya and was succeeded by his son Bhaskara Malla.